sqlsaturday/sqlsatwebsite/submitpr.md

 - virtual: set to true if you are running a virtual event, false otherwise.
 This is displayed below the description after "This event is:".
 The next two settings relate to this.
 -  physical: set to true if the event is live with attendees coming in person.
 Displayed as the virtual key.
 - hybrid: set to true if this is a hybrid event.
 Displayed as the virtual key above.
 - description: This is the description that you want to display below your title and logo.
-If this is a multi-line value, use a | on the first line of the key and start the description below.
+If this is a multi-line value, use a pipe on the first line of the key and start the description below.
 Indent each line with 4 spaces.
 - officialwebsite: If you have your own website, you can enter a URL here and the page will show: "official website" and then this link.
 Leave blank if you do not have your own website/page.
 - eventlocation: text descrption of the location for your event.
 Leave blank for virtual.
 If multiline, format as noted for the description key.
 - registrationurl: The URL for your attendee registration.
 For example, the LA event uses Eventbrite and had this as the value - "https://www.eventbrite.com/e/virtual-2021-datasqlsaturdayla-tickets-136013374665".
 This is used as the target behind the "Register Now" button.